bpj/stackmarks-xelatex/README.md

 User macros for stacking diacritics
 -----------------------------------

 All of these use [xparse](http://mirrors.ctan.org/macros/latex/contrib/l3packages/xparse.pdf) to handle their arguments, and yes all arguments in `{...}` are required, and all those in `[...]` are optional.
-Those in `<...>` should actually be entered as `<r>` etc., with angle brackets (well, less/greater signs) *instead* of curly or angle brackets.
-They are optional too and mean that you should enter characters the measures of which will be used to determine the placement of marks relative their base.

 ### `\stackMarks`